Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 McCarthy did eventually reach Trump, but later told allies that he found the president distracted.
 So McCarthy repeatedly appeared on television to describe the mayhem, an adviser said, in an effort to explain just how dire the situation was and to secure the president’s attention.

 McCarthy also called Kushner, who that afternoon was arriving back from a trip to the Middle East.
 The Secret Service originally warned Kushner that it was unsafe to venture downtown to the White House.
 McCarthy pleaded with him to persuade Trump to issue a statement for his supporters to leave the Capitol, saying he’d had no luck during his own conversation with Trump, the adviser said.
-So Kushner headed into the White House.
+So Kushner headed to the White House.

 At one point, Trump worried that the unruly group was frightening GOP lawmakers from doing his bidding and objecting to the election results, an official said.

-National security adviser Robert O’Brien also began calling members of Congress to ask how he could help.
+National security adviser Robert C. O’Brien also began calling members of Congress to ask how he could help.
 He called Sen. Mike Lee (R-Utah) around 4 p.m., a Lee spokesman said.
 In an unlikely twist, Lee had heard from the president earlier — when he accidentally dialed the senator in a bid to reach Sen. Tommy Tuberville (R-Ala.) to discuss overturning the election.

 Others were still having trouble getting through to the White House.
 Speaking on ABC News shortly before 4 p.m.
 Wednesday, Chris Christie, a GOP former governor of New Jersey, said he’d spent the last 25 minutes trying to reach Trump directly to convey a simple, if urgent, message.